Studio-23-xyz/com.studio23.ss2.audiosystem.fmod/Assets/Packages/com.studio23.ss2.audiosystem.fmod/README.md

     - Sounds are not played through separate event intances.
 Sounds are not played through ```PlayOneShot()```.
 This is to ensure we have full control over what sounds are being played and their individual states.
     - Emitters can be created at runtime or set beforehand.
     - Make sure to load the correct banks before creating an emitter at runtime or else the sound won't play and will give an error.
 3. The BanksManager can be used to load/unload banks, load/unload sample data and switch localization.
-Make sure to load the correct banks beofre trying to play a sound.
+Make sure to load the correct banks before trying to play a sound.
 4. The MixerManager can be used to control the Buses and VCAs within FMOD.

 ### CallBack Handlers